cbeyls/HtmlConverterCompose/README.md

 The following tags are skipped, along with their content: `script`, `head`, `table`, `form`, `fieldset`.

 Others tags are ignored and replaced by their content, if any.
-For example, an `img` tag with inline replacement text will show the replacement text.

 All HTML entities appearing in the text will be properly decoded as well.